 \hide{

 }

-\vpara{Problem formulation.} The problem of location inference can be generally formalized as a prediction problem.
-For each user, we aim to predict which country/state/city the user comes from.
-Our input is a \textit{partially labeled network} $G=(V, E, Y^L, \mathbf{X})$ derived from social media data, where $V$ denotes the set of $|V|=N$ users with $V^L \subset V$ indicating the subset of labeled users (with locations) and $V^U \subset V$ the subset of unlabeled users (without locations), $E \subseteq V\times V$ is the set of relationships between users, $Y^L$ corresponds to the set of locations of users in $V^L$, and $\textbf{X}$ is the feature matrix associated with users in $V$ with each row corresponding to a user, each column corresponding to a feature, and $x_{ij}$ the value of the $j^{th}$ feature of user $v_i$.
-Given the input, we define the problem of inferring user locations as follows:
+\vpara{Problem formulation.} We now give a formalization to precisely define the problem we are dealing with.
+Without loss of generality, our input can be considered as a \textit{partially labeled network} $G=(V, E, \mathbf{X}, Y^L)$ derived from the social media data. $V$ denotes a set of $|V|=N$ users, $V^L \subset V$ denotes a subset of labeled users (with locations), $V^U=V\setminus V^L$ indicates the subset of unlabeled users (without locations), $E \subseteq V\times V$ is the set of relationships between users, $Y^L$ corresponds to the locations of users in $V^L$, and $\textbf{X}$ is the feature matrix associated with users in $V$, where each row corresponds to a user and each column corresponds to a feature.
+Given the input, the problem of inferring user locations can be defined as follows:

 \hide{ \begin{definition}{\textbf{\textit{Partially labeled network}}.} A \textit{partially labeled network} is an augmented social network denoted as $G=(V, E, Y^L, \mathbf{X})$, where $V = V^L \cup V^U$ denote the user set, $V^L$ is the set of labeled users and $V^U$ is the set of unlabeled users; $E \subseteq V\times V$ is the set of relationships between users; $Y^L$ is the set of labels (locations) corresponding to the users in $V^L$; $\textbf{X}$ is the feature matrix associated with users in $V$ where each row represents a user, each column represents a feature, and $x_{ij}$ denotes the value of $j^{th}$ feature of user $v_i$. \end{definition} }